How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 Once you’ve climbed the Brunelleschi Dome, head to the beautiful Baptistery of St. John and the Opera del Duomo Museum.
 To enter the Baptistery, similarly to the Cathedral, there is a dress code that MUST be followed: no short skirts, crop tops, shoulders showing, no sandals, and no hats.

-This #1 selling experience gives you access to all the parts of the Florence Duomo Complex, including the Baptistery and the Opera del Duomo Museum!👇
+This #1 selling Duomo experience gives you access to all the parts of the Florence Duomo Complex, including the Baptistery and the Opera del Duomo Museum, and an audio guide! 👇

 11:30 pm: Stroll around the city + Fontana del Porcellino